nonplayer/hammercrawl/hc_core_player.md

 ### Party Action: Camp

 The party Leader can choose to take a Camp Action at any location deemed a **Safe Haven**.
 These are discovered when the Hammersmith announces them as such, usually through the roll of net Falcons in the Divining Pool.
-This requires Light and Rations, however.
+This requires Light, Rations, and potentially a Bedroll, however.
 The Party Leader can activate a Camp action at any time while in a Safe Haven, provided the party has the required resources below:

 * **Time:** The action takes a minimum of 6 Beats (1 hour; light is required and spent accordingly unless the *entire* party can somehow see in the dark)
 * **Food:** Each character must consume 1 Ration

 First, each character in the party gets the following action for free:

-* **Cleric, Magic-User:** Re-memorize 1 daily spell.
+* **Cleric, Magic-User:** Re-memorize 1 daily spell. **This requires access to an appropriate spellbook**.
-* **Dwarf, Fighter, Halfling, Half-ogre, and Thief:** Recover half (round up) of currently-lost HPs.
+* **Dwarf, Fighter, Halfling, Half-ogre, and Thief:** Recover half (round up) of currently-lost HPs. **This requires a Bedroll or suitable substitute**.
-* **Elf:** Either re-memorize 1 daily spell *or* recover half (round up) of currently-lost HPs.
+* **Elf:** Pick either of the above two options, provided suitable gear is available.

 Then, each player gets to pick one additional Camp Action to perform now:

-* **Rest:** Recover half (round up) of currently-lost HPs (or the second half, if doubling up from the free action above). **Requires Food:** Choosing this action consumes one additional Ration.
+* **Rest:** Recover half (round up) of currently-lost HPs (or the second half, if doubling up from the free action above). **Requires a Bedroll and Food:** Choosing this action consumes one additional Ration, and requires an available Bedroll or suitable substitute.
-* **Re-Memorize:** Recover one previously-spent daily spell use per character level.
+* **Re-Memorize:** Recover one previously-spent daily spell use per character level. **This requires an appropriate spellbook**
 * **Craft Ammo:** Add 2d4 normal arrows for your bow/crossbow, or collect as many stones for your sling.
 * **Level up!:** If the hero has enough XP to reach the next level, they can apply the effects of that level as a Camp Action.
 Follow the core process for Leveling Up.
 Note that it does not heal existing HP loss or restore used spells or abilities (those are separate Camp Actions, above).
 * **Stand Watch:** Add a Blue Die to the next room explored, and -1 to Smith's camp encounter roll (below).